 The Recovery Process

-Treating your drug addiction can be a difficult process, and you feel your troubles are over once you complete your drug addiction treatment plan.
-This can be a dangerous mindset, however, because maintaining your hard-won abstinence will not come easy.
-In some ways, the most difficult part of your recovery only starts when you leave the clinic.
+Treating drug addiction can be a difficult process as maintaining hard-won abstinence will not come easy.
+In some ways, the most difficult part of recovery only starts at leaving the clinic.

 Elements of recovery

-Whilst in the clinic, it can sometimes be helpful to break the recovery process down into various distinct components, each of which you can focus on independently during treatment.
-Different types of therapy can help you develop different tools and techniques to help you grow stronger in each of these elements of recovery.
+While in the clinic, it can sometimes be helpful to break the recovery process down into various distinct components, each of which can be seen as an independent part of the treatment process.
+Different types of therapy can help to develop different tools and techniques to help grow stronger in each of these elements of recovery.

 - Developing hope